Meeshbhoombah/meeshbhoombah.github.io/writing/startups/getting-started.md

 - Marketing
 - Distribution
 - Customer

+### Identify Key Metrics
+- Set up a spreadsheet to track them

 ### Build a Master Plan
 Synthesize all your research into a document depicting the future